tarantool/doc/doc/reference/reference_rock/vshard/vshard_pub-sub.rst

 Built-in events for pub/sub
 ---------------------------

-The important purpose of the built-in events is master-discovering.
+First, the important purpose of the built-in events is :ref:`master discovery <cfg_basic-master>`.
 It is necessary to know the master node in order to send changes to a correct instance, or read the most actual data.
-Also, defined more built-in events for other mutable properties like leader state change, his election role and election term, schema version change and instance state.
+Also, there are more built-in events for other mutable properties, like leader state change, his election role and term, schema version change, and instance state.

 Built-in events have a special naming schema -- theirs name always starts with the ``box`` prefix.